 - Start with building a website (you can do this through Shopify).

 - Add products to your website that come from certain manufacturers.

 - When a person purchases that product, it ships from the manufacturer, not you.

-- You pay for the products, but earn more than the sales price.
+- Pay for the products but earn more than the sales price.

 Like bloggers, not all YouTubers are going to get rich.
-That’s just the reality.
+That’s just the reality of the situation.
 But, YouTube is a fun way to tell stories, create DIYs, offer tutorials, and more.